Am0rphous/Awesome/SysAdmin.md

 - [Chkrootkit](http://www.chkrootkit.org) - locally checks for signs of a rootkits.
 - [ClamAV](https://www.clamav.net) - ClamAV® is an open source antivirus engine for detecting trojans, viruses, malware & other malicious threats.
   - [ClamAV Documentation](https://github.com/Cisco-Talos/clamav-faq)
-- [Cuckoo Sandbox](https://cuckoosandbox.org) - Advanced, extremely modular, and 100% open source automated malware analysis system.

 - [HerdProtect](https://www.herdprotect.com/index.aspx) - Second line of defense malware scanning platform powered by 68 anti-malware engines in the cloud.
-- [Malice](https://github.com/maliceio/malice) -  Open source version of VirusTotal that anyone can use at any scale from an independent researcher to a fortune 500 company.
 - [Phishdetect-node](https://github.com/phishdetect/phishdetect-node) - Server component of PhishDetect.
 - [PHP Malware Finder](https://github.com/jvoisin/php-malware-finder) - Does its very best to detect obfuscated/dodgy code as well as files using PHP functions often used in malwares/webshells.
 - [PhpMussel](https://github.com/phpMussel/phpMussel) - PHP-based anti-virus anti-trojan anti-malware solution.